pnor/cure-backend/README.md

     │   └── updatedAt
     ├── createdAt
     └── updatedAt

+.
+└── User
+    ├── email
+    ├── password
+    ├── session_token
+    ├── expiration_token
+    └── update_token
 ```

 The backend has endpoints for posting, retreiving and deletion of Apps, their Tests, and the Results of said tests.
+Creation and deletion of information, as well as requesting the server to run tests requires authentication, which is done through `register`, `login`, and `session` endpoints.